Tetlanesh/Getting-and-Cleaning-Data-Course-Project/Codebook.md

    - _Y - meassurment in Y axes
    - _Z - meassurment in Z axes

-So for example feature "freq_BodyAcc_std_Z" stands for "standard deviation of frequency of acceleration changes in Z axis"
+So for example feature "freq_BodyAcc_std_Z" stands for "standard deviation of frequency of body acceleration changes in Z axis"

 ## File values